realpython/python-guide/docs/starting/install/osx.rst

 project.
 This is particularly important for Web development, where each framework and application will have many dependencies.

-To set up a new Python environment, change the working directory to wherever you want to store the environment, and run the virtualenv utility in your project's directory
+To set up a new Python environment, move into the directory where you would like to store the environment, and use the ``virtualenv`` utility to create the new environment.

 .. code-block:: console